MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/servers/deploying-playfab-multiplayer-server-builds.md

 # Create VMs

-This topic outlines the process to start deploying virtual machines (VMs) for your game servers.
+This article outlines the process to start deploying virtual machines (VMs) for your game servers.

 Using our service, you configure VMs to be automatically spun up globally as game servers according to your budget and demand.
-In order to do so, you do not explicitly create VMs but define parameters that determine how they get created on your behalf.
+In order to do so, you don't explicitly create VMs but define parameters that determine how they get created on your behalf.
 This process is called deploying or creating a build for the VMs.

 For general steps to deploy a build, see the section below.
 If you already have a build and want to update it, see [Safe deployment using alias](allocating-with-build-alias.md#safe-deployment-that-is-backwards-compatible).